Fahaddz/jdownloader2-browser-integration/README.md

 ## How It Works

-1. When you start a download, the extension **pauses** it immediately (no bandwidth used)
+1. When you start a download, the extension first checks if JDownloader is available (cached for 30 seconds)
-2. A quick ping check (~4ms when JD is running, 500ms timeout) verifies JDownloader availability
-3. If JDownloader is **not available**:
+2. If JDownloader is **not available**:
-   - The paused download is **resumed** in the browser (keeps original filename!)
+   - The download proceeds normally in the browser (no interception)
-   - A 30-second cooldown starts (subsequent downloads skip the ping check)
+   - No lost downloads, no broken filenames
-4. If JDownloader **is available**:
+3. If JDownloader **is available**:
+   - The browser download is canceled
    - The **original URL** (before any redirects) is sent to JDownloader's API
-   - On success, the browser download is canceled (JDownloader handles it)
-   - On failure, the browser download is resumed
+   - If JDownloader fails unexpectedly, a notification tells you to retry

-This ensures downloads never get lost and filenames are always preserved correctly.
+This ensures downloads are only intercepted when JDownloader is confirmed to be running.

 ## Limitations